WHAT IS THE OCF ERROR?

-On the one side of the argument, there are the pseudo-Hebraists.
-Their argument is that both of the Father and the Messiah only have one valid Hebrew name each, and that those two names are the only ones that should be used: Yahweh, for the Father, and the Messiah’s name should begin with Yah, since He said He came in the name of the Father (John ).
-If any other name is used for the Messiah or God, then God will not listen to that person’s prayer.
+On the one side of the argument, there are those who are part of, or voice the teachings of, what’s come to be called the “Sacred Name Movement.”
+Their argument is that both of the Father and the Messiah only have one valid Hebrew name each, and that those two names are the only ones that should be used: Yahweh, for the Father, and the Messiah’s name should begin with Yah, since He said He came in the name of the Father.
+However, this is a misunderstanding of John 5:43:

 WHAT IS THE BIBLICAL EVIDENCE?

-In examining the argument from these two positions, the question then becomes “What is the biblical evidence for the name of the Messiah?
+In examining the argument from these three positions, the question then becomes “What is the biblical evidence for the name of the Messiah?
 And which position is better supported by the evidence?”
-As a college professor who taught argument for 25 years, I firmly believe, and have taught my students, that we need to examine the evidence on both sides, weigh the evidence, and then see which side tilts the scale more, that is the position that we should take.
+As a college professor who taught argument for 25 years, I firmly believe, and have taught my students, that we need to examine the evidence on all sides, weigh the evidence, and then see which position tilts the scale more, that is the position that we should take.